spacebarchat/server/CONTRIBUTING.md

 Please see the [contributors' guide](https://matrix-org.github.io/synapse/latest/development/contributing_guide.html) in our rendered documentation.

-# 1. Who can contribute to Fosscord?
+# 1. Who can contribute to Synapse?

 Everyone is welcome to contribute code to [Fosscord GitHub Organisation Projects](https://github.com/fosscord), provided that they are willing to license their contributions under the